solanoctua/Seeker/README.md

 # Seeker

-Due to the competition I will be participating in, I cannot provide more information yet.

-This repository contains prototype software for quadcopter which executes autonomous missions.
+This repository contains prototype algorithms for quadcopter which executes autonomous missions.
-Currently working on softwares: Precise landing on Aruco markers, depth estimation and obstacle avoidance with stereo cameras, stereo visual simultaneous localization and mapping, follow me etc.
+Precise landing on Aruco markers, depth estimation and obstacle avoidance with stereo cameras.

 Libraries: OpenCV(version 4.0), Dronekit, Numpy, Matplotlib(for 2D-3D Plotting), Skimage, Pytesseract(for text reading)